registerguard/ads-on-demand/README.md

 ---

+#### RELATED REPOS

+* [Django Ad Manager](https://github.com/registerguard/django-ad-manager): Django app to help manage, schedule and control OpenX ads from one server to another (this is what we actually use on our [live site](http://registerguard.com)).
+* [Benjamins](https://github.com/registerguard/benjamins): Coming soon!
+We're moving the [Django Ad Manager javascript plugin (and other static assets)](https://github.com/registerguard/django-ad-manager/tree/b91036bf59b052499b21409a7db65b876a436782/ad_manager/static/ad_manager/1.0) to their own repository.

+---

 #### ABOUT

 At [The Register-Guard](http://www.registerguard.com), we're currently in the process of building a "[responsive](http://en.wikipedia.org/wiki/Responsive_Web_Design)" template for an upcoming redesign of our [site](http://www.registerguard.com).